olexiy/playwright-cucumber-demo/README.md

-# Playwright TypeScript Project
+# Playwright Cucumber TypeScript Project

-This project demonstrates end-to-end testing using Playwright with TypeScript, including both UI and API testing capabilities, along with Allure reporting.
+This project demonstrates behavior-driven testing using Playwright with Cucumber and TypeScript, including Page Object Pattern implementation, along with Allure reporting.

 ## Prerequisites